-Although modest, the continuing goals of the surface survey portion of this project, to document and collect artifacts from archaeological sites exposed on Shiawassee NWR property were met during the 2009 field season.
+The continuing goals of the surface survey portion of this project, to document and collect artifacts from archaeological sites exposed on Shiawassee NWR property, were met during the 2011 field season.
 In addition, the goals of the test excavations, to assess site stratigraphy and the nature of buried archaeological deposits; to obtain a representative sample of artifacts to assess site use through time and to relate site components to the broader local and regional culture history; to obtain material suitable for radiocarbon dating; and to obtain floral and faunal remains to assess site seasonality and subsistence practices were also met for site 20SA722.
-Eleven seasons of fieldwork have clearly demonstrated that significant cultural resources are present within the boundaries of the Shiawassee NWR, including extensive buried archaeological deposits, which, at least in a portion of 20SA722, are stratified.
+This season and the previous twelve seasons of fieldwork have clearly demonstrated that significant cultural resources are present within the boundaries of the Shiawassee NWR, including extensive buried archaeological deposits, which, at least in a portion of 20SA722, are stratified.

-Although no conclusive evidence for it was recovered during the 2009 field season, the earliest period of occupation that we have good evidence for at the refuge is the Late Archaic or transitional Late Archaic/Early Woodland.
-Greywacke flakes, found in 1999, provide possible, though certainly not conclusive, evidence for Transitional/Late Archaic occupations at 20SA722, 20SA1254, and 20SA1255.
+Although no conclusive evidence for it was recovered during the 2011 field season, the earliest period of occupation for which we have good evidence at the refuge is the Late Archaic or transitional Late Archaic/Early Woodland.
+Greywacke flakes found in 1999 provide possible, though certainly not conclusive, evidence for Transitional/Late Archaic occupations at 20SA722, 20SA1254, and 20SA1255.
 More suggestive is the cannel coal gorget and side-notched/expanding stemmed point with a ground base from 20SA1255, a corner-notched/side-notched point with a heavily ground base found at 20SA1251, and three "Ace of Spades/Ground base" points from the excavations at 20SA1276.
 Other Late Archaic/Early Woodland material recovered during previous field seasons include Meadowood bifaces recovered from the surface of 20SA214 and 20SA722 and a possible Meadowood point from 20SA1251.
-Early Woodland material includes Adena and Adena-like stemmed points, two broad-bladed stemmed points, and a stemmed Kramer-like point found at 20SA1251 and two large stemmed knives from the excavations at 20SA1276.
 Comparable Late Archaic/Early Woodland material is discussed by Beld (1991), Garland and Beld (1999), and Granger (1978).
 The paucity of Late Archaic age material from the refuge is certainly a result of the fact that most of the sites that have been found on the refuge would have been inundated by the Shiawassee embayment from sometime before the Nipissing maximum around 4,800 B.P. to after the Algoma maximum around 3,800 B.P (Monaghan and Lovis 2005).